raj-gun/NonSysID/paper/paper.md

 # Examples

-This section shows examples from the NonSysID package, implementing $\text{iOFR}_{S}$ with PRESS-based term selection, using synthetic data from a NARX model and real data from an electro-mechanical system.
+This section presents examples from the NonSysID package, which implements $\text{iOFR}_{S}$ with PRESS-based term selection, utilising synthetic data from a NARX model and real data from an electromechanical system.

 ## Synthetic data example